Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Feline Dental Problems

-• Tartar – If plaque is allowed to sit and fester, it will mix with your cat’s saliva to create tartar.
+• Tartar – If plaque can sit and fester, it will mix with your cat’s saliva to create tartar.
 This fixes itself firmly to the teeth and can cause rotting and sensitivity.

-• Gingivitis – Once tartar starts to develop, it will grow, and new tartar builds up on top of the existing layer.
+• Gingivitis – Once tartar develops, it will grow, and new tartar builds up on top of the existing layer.
 This eventually leads to tartar forming in the gum tissue.
-This leads to sensitivity around the gums, called gingivitis, and this bacterial infection can become painful to eat and will be painful during brushing.
+This leads to sensitivity around the gums, called gingivitis, which can make it painful to eat and during brushing.

-• Abscesses – Once bacteria is allowed to enter the gums, they will start to erode the roots of the teeth.
-This prevents teeth from getting the blood supply that they need.
+• Abscesses – Once bacteria are allowed to enter the gums, they can erode the roots of the teeth.
+This prevents the teeth from getting the blood supply that they need.
 The body responds by producing white blood cells.
-These manifest as pus and a pus build-up causes abscesses, which are painful and extremely uncomfortable.
-Watch for a swelling appearing under your cat’s eye as the main symptom of an abscess.
+These manifest as pus, and a pus build-up causes abscesses, which are painful and uncomfortable.
+Watch for swelling under your cat’s eye as the main sign of an abscess.

 • Tooth Loss – When the roots have died and teeth have decayed, it can lead to tooth loss.
 Physical injuries and other illnesses may also lead to this dental problem, which will leave your cat struggling to eat properly and potentially in pain.

-Most periodontal problems start as plaque, and if this is allowed to build up, it will become progressively more aggressive and damaging to your cat’s dental health.
-Regular brushing will help brush plaque away, therefore preventing tartar from forming and stopping bacteria from entering the roots of the teeth.
+Most periodontal problems start as plaque, and if it is allowed to build up, it will become progressively more aggressive and damaging to your cat’s dental health.
+Regular brushing will brush plaque away, preventing tartar from forming and stopping bacteria from entering the roots of the teeth.

 Why You Need a Cat Toothbrush

 A cat toothbrush is specifically designed for use on cats.
-It is smaller than a human toothbrush which makes it easier to get into the mouth and to brush the tops and backs of teeth.
+It is smaller than a human toothbrush, which makes it easier to get into the mouth and brush the tops and backs of teeth.
 It should also have soft bristles because the cat’s teeth are sensitive.
-However, those bristles are important because it is they that will help get rid of plaque and tartar buildup.
+However, the bristles are important because they help remove plaque and tartar.

 To ensure all plaque is effectively removed, you will need an effective toothpaste, as well as a good quality cat toothbrush.
 What should you look for when buying a toothbrush?